Interesting how time flies within a metaverse engine.

 The arrogance of this man is just incredible.
 He has no idea how much barbeque sauce he could've put on his shelves with that kind of money!

 However, time moves in the metaverse differently than it does in reality.
 Places come and go, and there's never a "Mark" left behind.
 Well, this blog hopes to share some of that history.

 Warnings and disclaimers:

 Some of the places and pictures captured may contain adult imagery.
-It’s not hardcore porn.
-I would disclaimer-wall the fuck out of that. but it can qualify to be right on the border so if you’re freaked out by pixelated boobies and bulges promoting their sexual grit.
-You probably wouldn’t want to go through some of the galleries on this site.
-Also, note that because we spent most of our time in furry communities on SecondLife that is the aspect we will be focusing on and doesn’t represent the entire metaverse of SecondLife.
+It's not hardcore porn.
+I would disclaimer-wall the fuck out of that. but it can qualify to be right on the border so if you're freaked out by pixelated boobies and bulges promoting their sexual grit.
+You probably would want to slam that back button.
+Also, note that because we spent most of our time in furry communities on SecondLife that is the aspect we will be focusing on and doesn't represent the entire metaverse of SecondLife.

 Anyhow. read on if you would like a tour of my life within SecondLife.

 This is my profile.
 I got it just as SecondLife opened its doors to the public after two years of closed beta testing.
 And for about 8 years of our lives were in this place every day.
 Now, after a while, I grew worried about Linden picking up their ball and going home with a new version of "Second Life2" which is why I decided to pour my energies into OpenSim and other projects like that just to preserve my little slice of the metaverse.
 We've been mostly inactive on this for about 5 years and only recently have picked back up on this just to see how SecondLife is faring with VRchat and all of the variants out there.

 SecondLife is dead.
 No need to go there.